InouRidder/draw_static/README.md

 # Rails

-draw_static is based on rails, read more about the rails frame work here https://github.com/rails/rails
+draw_static is a gem for the rails framework, read more about the rails frame work here https://github.com/rails/rails